Evidence-Based Nutrient Recommendations

 Table 11 (p.
 39, FAO, 1991) provides the PDCAAS scores known by the FAO at the time.
 Only three animal foods are listed: casein (1.00), egg white (1.00), and beef (0.92).
 There are just over a dozen familiar plant proteins listed and their PDCAAS scores range from 0.26 to 0.69.

 The FAO implied that some of the PDCAAS might be based on human digestibility studies; they say “when human balance studies cannot be used, the standardized rat faecal-balance method of Eggum or McDonough et al. is recommended (p.
 31, FAO, 1991).”
 But the abstracts for the citations of the PDCAAS scores given in Table 11 (p.
-39, FAO, 1991) don’t indicate that any human data was used.
+39, FAO, 1991) don’t indicate that any human data were used.

-The PDCAAS has also been criticized for truncating protein scores at 1.00 which prevents the score from reflecting a food’s ability to complement other foods in the diet (Schaafsma, 2000).
+The PDCAAS has also been criticized for truncating protein scores at 1.00, which prevents the score from reflecting a food’s ability to complement other foods in the diet (Schaafsma, 2000).
 Only animal foods have PDCAAS scores high enough to be truncated.

 FAO Recommends the DIAAS in 2011